oven-sh/security-provider-template/README.md

 ## Publishing Your Provider

-Publish your security provider to npm:
+Publish your security scanner to npm:

 ```bash
 bun publish